yeemachine/ai-mocap/README.md

 - A code editor (VS Code, Sublime Text, etc.)
 - A GitHub account

-## Attendance Policy:
-- Attendance is mandatory for all sessions
-- Absences must be excused in advance by email
-- More than two unexcused absences will result in a 10% deduction from the final grade
-- Tardiness of more than 15 minutes will count as an absence

-## Grading Policy:
-- Assignments: 40%
-- Quizzes: 20%
-- Final Project: 30%
-- Participation: 10%

 ## Course Outline:

 | Week | Topic | Activity | Assignment | Due Date |